Learn More About Alpha Lipoic Acid (ALA)

 What Is Lipoic Acid?

-Scientists have dubbed lipoic acid the “universal antioxidant,” because this yellowish, sulfur-containing compound not only recycles water-soluble vitamin C in the aqueous parts of the body, including blood serum and urine, it also recycles lipid-soluble vitamin E plus coenzyme Q-10 in fatty tissues such as the brain’s gray matter and even in our so-called “love handles.”
+Scientists have dubbed Alpha Lipoic Acid (ALA) the “universal antioxidant,” because this yellowish, sulfur-containing compound not only recycles water-soluble vitamin C in the aqueous parts of the body, including blood serum and urine, it also recycles lipid-soluble vitamin E plus coenzyme Q-10 in fatty tissues such as the brain’s gray matter and even in our so-called “love handles.”

 That means it helps guard against deficiencies of all three nutrients while helping to protect the whole body from free radical damage.
 What’s more, lipoic acid also plays a key role in glycolysis, the conversion of sugar to energy in the cell, as well as greatly boosting levels of glutathione, the body’s most important antioxidant and detoxification enzyme, high levels of which seem to correlate strongly with good health and longevity.